LysetsDal/DLint/README.md

 ```
 dotnet run Dockerfile
 ```
-Dockerfile = path to the dockerfile you want to run (relative to the project folder) *NOTE:* DLint can take multiple Dockerfiles.
-Just separate them bu a singel space:
+Dockerfile = path to the dockerfile you want to run (relative to the project folder) </br>
+*NOTE:* DLint can take multiple Dockerfiles.
+Just separate them by a singel space:
 ```
 dotnet run ./Dockerfile1 ./backend/Dockerfile2
 ```